Karrot96/DevOps-Course-Starter/README.md

 poetry install
 ```

-## Trello
+## MongoDB

-To set up trello add your token, key and board_id to the relevent environment variables.
+To set up MongoDB add your username, password, mongo url and default database to the relevent environment variables.

-The trello lists required in the project are:
-- `To Do`
-- `Doing`
-- `Done`

 Once the setup script has completed and all packages have been installed, start the Flask app by running:
 ```bash